 About the Oregon IPM Center

-Oregon IPM Center is a catalyst for discovery and new thinking relating to sustainable agriculture and integrated pest management.
-We develop research and education partnerships in subjects that include agro-ecology, adaptation to climate change, pesticide risk management, and outcome-based, participatory education.
-We promote informed dialogue among scientists, farming groups, regulatory agencies and policy makers to enhance global capacity to meet pressing problems in food security.
+The Oregon IPM Center is a catalyst for discovery and new thinking relating to sustainable agriculture and integrated pest management (IPM).
+We develop research and education partnerships in subjects including agroecology, adaptations to climate change, pesticide resistance management, invasive species, and outcome-based, participatory education.
+We promote informed dialogue among scientists, farming groups, regulatory agencies and policy makers to enhance our capacity to meet pressing problems in food security.

 Our Impact